 First measure your child’s head by wrapping a piece of string around his/her head.
 Add an inch of string to ensure that you will be able to tape the crown together when finished.
 Then lay that piece of string on your roll of contact paper to see how big your sheet of contact paper needs to be.

 Lay down your piece of contact paper with the print side up.
 Create a crown outline or find a template to copy online.
-I copied a crown template from the My Wild Finds packet.
+For easy tracing, I copied a crown template from the My Wild Finds packet.
 I adapted the crown a bit and made straight points instead of the little circles that are on the crown.
-I continued the pattern to make it big enough to fit around by son’s head.
+Then I just continued the pattern to make it big enough to fit around by son’s head.

 Cut it out after you traced your template.